Annette Volfing

-Annette Marianne Volfing (born 5 February 1965) is a Danish literary scholar and poet.
+Annette Marianne Volfing (born 5 February 1965) is a Danish-British scholar of medieval German literature and poet.
 Since 2008, she has been Professor of Medieval German Literature at the University of Oxford.

 Academic career

 Volfing completed her undergraduate degree at St Edmund Hall, Oxford, graduating in 1985; she returned there to carry out her doctoral studies; her DPhil was awarded in 1993 for her thesis "A commentary on Der meide kranz by Heinrich von Mügeln".
 Her thesis was supervised by Nigel F. Palmer.
 She was elected to a fellowship at Oriel College, Oxford, the following year, alongside a lectureship at the University of Oxford (where she was promoted to reader in 2006 and Professor of Medieval German Literature two years later).
+In 2014, Volfing was elected vice-provost of Oriel College, the first woman to hold that position.

 According to her university profile, Volfing is a "medievalist with particular interest in later medieval religious, mysical, philosophical or allegorical writing"; her British Academy adds that her research focuses on "mysticism; allegory; learned discourse (vernacular reception of the artes); didacticism; courtly romance; orientalism; discourses of gender and violence" in medieval German literature.